Tobacco and Smoking

 Revenue from tobacco products

 New Hampshire taxes the sale of cigarettes and other tobacco products, like chewing tobacco.
 The tax for a pack of twenty cigarettes is $1.78.
-This is slightly higher than the national average tax on a pack of cigarettes, which is $1.72. $1 of that tax goes to the general fund and $0.78 goes to the Education Trust Fund.
+This is slightly higher than the national average tax on a pack of cigarettes, which is $1.72.
+One dollar of that tax goes to the general fund and $0.78 goes to the Education Trust Fund.
 Tobacco taxes provide about 9% of general fund revenue and about 10% of Education Trust Fund revenue.
 The Education Trust Fund funds public schools in New Hampshire.

 Tobacco Master Settlement Agreement